led-21/TextGenerator/README.md

 # Text Generator
+NLP Engineer - Course Provided by JetBrains Academy.
-Program that can predict the next word in a pseudo-sentence based on the previous words in the sequence.
+- Program that can predict the next word in a pseudo-sentence based on the previous words in the sequence.